KowalewskiPawel/PracticaLearningBlog/posts/users-db_mongo.md

 ---
 title: "Users Database with Login and Signup Functions from Scratch (Node.js, MongoDB)"
 date: "July 12 2021"
-excerpt: "Recently in one of my tutorials, you could read how to create a super simple REST API using Node.js and Express, and if you have missed that one you can find it here.
-But what is the purpose of having REST API without any database?
-In this tutorial, we will focus on adding MongoDB to REST API from the previous tutorial and build a simple user database with signup and login functions."
+excerpt: "What is the purpose of having REST API without any database?
+In this tutorial, we will build a simple user database with signup and login functions.
+One of the most traditional paths, in this case, would be to create an SQL type of database, configure a local server, and add some ORM layer for establishing communication between the API and database.
+Additionally, we should also learn at least the basic syntax of SQL.
+Fortunately, there is also an alternative way to stay within JavaScript 'comfort zone' and minimize the configuration part.
+It's all thanks to NoSQL databases, and to be more precise MongoDB."
 cover_image: "/assets/posts/node_mongo.jpg"
 ---